-The Leftovers were an important part of the Brisbane Punk scene which developed in the late 1970's and early 1980's.
+Xero were an important part of the Brisbane Punk scene which developed in the late 1970's and early 1980's.
 They played at every major venue at one time or another.
 The spelling of the name changed at different times to Zero, Xiro etc.

 Members & Instruments

 One of the more popular line-ups, used on the vinyl EP was:

 Xero was an incredibly cool band to have been involved with.
 The lineup changed quite a bit over the existence of the band.
 Irena was the only member in each incarnation.
 John-e Willsteed joined the band early on, and remained until the end.

 Drummers changed often, and featured Lindy Morrison, and later Steven Pritchard.
 For a time Xero operated as a two-piece, using a drum machine.
 This was very arty for the time.